southerton81/py_algo/README.md

 * dijkstra => dijkstra, heap based
 * median_maintenance => maintains median for incoming numbers without sorting but by using two heaps
 * 2sum => compute the number of target values t in the interval [-10000,10000] (inclusive) such that there are distinct numbers x,y in the input file that satisfy x+y=t
 * strong_comp.py => computing sizes of strongly connected components in graph
+* quicksort_countcomparisons => quicksort that counts the number of value comparisons made